What You Can Do About the Nerve Pain That Lingers After Shingles

 How Is Postherpetic Neuralgia Treated?

-PHN is treated with medications including prescription pain relievers, anticonvulsants, and antidepressants.
+PHN is treated with medications including over-the-counter lidocaine patches, prescription pain relievers, anticonvulsants, antidepressants, or topical capsaicin.
 For many people, PHN may improve over time without treatment.